When you think about YouTube sponsorships, who comes to mind? Maybe any of the following:

 Apart from being a professional violinist, Zara is a woman of many talents based in Nigeria.
 With the help of Sellfy, she sells natural hair care resources and digital information products to 105K+ followers on Instagram and 171K+ subscribers on YouTube.

 What type of digital products can you sell?

 When it comes to what types of digital products you can sell, the possibilities are endless.
 If you can think of it, chances are you can sell it.
 Some popular digital product types include:

 - Digital art & graphics (fonts, icon bundles)

 - Audio files ( drum kits, samples, stock music)

-For a full list of digital products you can sell, check out our post, “101 Digital Products to Sell Online in 2018”.
+For a full list of digital products you can sell, check out our post, “101 Digital Products to Sell Online ”.

 Where can you sell your products?